reduxjs/redux/.github/PULL_REQUEST_TEMPLATE/bugfix.md

 ---
-name: "\U0001F41B Bug fix or new feature"
+name: :bug: Bug fix or new feature
 about: Fixing a problem with Redux
 ---